oobabooga/text-generation-webui/01-‐-Chat-Tab.md

 Hi there! [/INST] Hello!
 It's nice to meet you.
 What can I help with? </s><s>[INST] How are you? [/INST] I'm doing well, thank you for asking!
 Is there something specific you would like to talk about or ask me?
 I'm here to help answer any questions you may have.
 ```

-In this format, there are special tokens at the end of each bot reply (`</s>`, the end of sequence token, and `<s>`, the beginning of sequence token); there are no new lines separating the turns; and the context string is written between `<<SYS>>` and `<</SYS>>`.
-Despite the intimidating look of this format, the logic is the same: there are user turns and bot turns, and each one is appears in a specific place in the template.
+In this format, there are special tokens at the end of each bot reply (`</s>`, the end of sequence token, and `<s>`, the beginning of sequence token); no new lines separating the turns; and the context string is written between `<<SYS>>` and `<</SYS>>`.
+Despite the intimidating look of this format, the logic is the same: there are user turns and bot turns, and each one appears in a specific place in the template.

 It is important to emphasize that instruction-following models **have to be used with the exact prompt format that they were trained on**.
 Using those models with any other prompt format should be considered undefined behavior.
 The model will still generate replies, but they will be less accurate to your inputs.